too-much-todotxt/spec/The-Todo.txt-Format.md

     +GarageSale @home post signs around the neighborhood
 </pre>

+There are three formatting rules for current to-do's.

+h3.
+Rule 1: If priority exists, it ALWAYS appears first.

+The priority is an uppercase character from A-Z enclosed in parentheses and followed by a space.

+For example, this is a task with an A priority:

+<code>(A) Call Mom</code>

+These tasks have no priority:

+<code>Really gotta call Mom (A) @phone @someday</code>

+<code>(b)->get back to the boss</code>

+h3.
+Rule 2: A task's creation date may optionally appear directly after priority and a space.

+If there is no priority, the creation date appears first.
+If the creation date exists, it should be in the format YYYY-MM-DD.

+These tasks have creation dates:

+<code>2011-03-02 Document +TodoTxt task format</code>

+<code>(A) 2011-03-02 Call Mom</code>

+This task doesn't have a creation date:

+<code>(A) Call Mom 2011-03-02</code>

+h3.
+Rule 3: Contexts and Projects may appear anywhere in the line _after_ priority/prepended date.

+There may be more than one context or project.
+A project or context contains any non-whitespace character and must end in an alphanumeric or '_'.
+A context is preceded by an @ sign.
+A project is preceded by an plus + sign.

+For example, this task is part of the +Family and +PeaceLoveAndHappiness projects as well as the @iphone and @phone contexts:

+<code>(A) Call Mom +Family +PeaceLoveAndHappiness @iphone @phone</code>

 h2.
+Complete Tasks: 2 Format Rules

+Two things indicate that a task has been completed.

+h3.
+Rule 1: A completed task starts with an X.

+If a task starts with an X (case-insensitive) followed directly by a space, it is complete.
+Period.

+This is a complete task:

+<code>X 2011-03-03 Call Mom</code>

+This is not a complete task:

+<code>xylophone lesson</code>

+h3.
+Rule 2: The date of completion appears directly after the X, separated by a space.

+For example:

+<code>x 2011-03-02 2011-03-01 Review Tim's pull request +TodoTxtTouch @github</code>

+With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.

+h2.
+Add-on File Format Definitions

+The Todo.txt CLI is extensible with add-ons.
+An add-on may define its own additional formatting rules for extra metadata.
+In general, add-on developers should use the format <code>key:value</code> to define additional metadata, for example, <code>due:2010-01-02</code> as a due date.

+h2.
 Other notations

 With @todo.sh@, you can choose any unique keyword search by it.
 For example, to indicate you're waiting on something to complete a task, append the word @WAIT@ to the item in @todo.txt@.
 Others like to add due dates to a task, @DUE:2006-08-01@.
 It's completely up to you.

-To view items by keyword, do @todo.sh list yourkeyword@.
+Handy Tip: To view items by keyword in the [[Todo.txt Command Line interface|https://github.com/ginatrapani/todo.txt-cli/]], do @todo.sh list yourkeyword@.